tayganr/lakehouse/modules/module01a.md

 ## :dart: Objectives

-* Enable Change Data Capture
+* Enable Change Data Capture on source table(s)
-* Create a Pipeline
-* Copy data changes to the data lake
+* Create a Pipeline to copy data changes to the data lake

 ## 1. Source Environment (dbo.Customers)
 1. Navigate to the **SQL database**